uidaholib/spec-lumber/_posts/2019-10-21-logging-lessons---felling-trees.md

 author: Michelle Shannon
 ---

-Welcome to Logging Lessons!
 This week, we’ll learn about felling trees with the popular crosscut saw.

 The Potlatch Lumber Company, along with many lumber companies, relied on the two-person crosscut saw to fell trees.
 Modern chainsaws (motorized saws) were developed in the 1920s (although it has been debated that a “chainsaw-like tool” was invented around 1830 by a German orthopedist, Bernhard Heine).[^1]